km93120/tpJS/README.md

 ##  Docker-compose

-Run `docker-compose up --build` for create and running the project.
+Run `docker-compose up --build` to build the images and  and run the project.

 ##  Postman

-Use `postman` for activate the serverless.
+You can either use Postman to launch the project :
 `POST`=> `192.168.99.100:6666/start`

+Or you can use curl :
+`curl -X POST 192.168.99.100:6666/start`